majestrate/i2p.rocks.blog/content/git-over-i2p.md

 (the following should be run as your regular user)

-To push an initial git repo you'll need to ammend `~/.ssh/config` to use `~/i2p-socks-proxy` to connect to
+To push an initial git repo you'll need to ammend `~/.ssh/config` to use `~/i2p-socks-proxy` to connect.

 Put the following in `~/.ssh/config` ...